hzdawoud/Clinique/README.md

 - We used Visual Studio to create the accompanying application that verifies signing up clincs.
 - We used Adobe XD to create the app design.

+Desktop Accompanying Application which approves signed up clinics quickly and easily in a centralized environment to ensure data safety.
 ![Desktop App Screenshot](https://github.com/hzdawoud/Clinique/blob/master/Images/Desktop%20App%20Screenshot.png)

 ## To Do List

 - [x] Changing the app design